dotlang/language/README.md

 9. `ff = (x:int) -> { ff(x+1) }`

 **Notes**

 1. You can omit output type (Example 2 and 3).
 2. Even if lambda has no input you must include `()` (Example 4).
-3. Lambdas are closures and can capture values in the parent function (Example 4 and 5).
+3. Lambdas are closures and can capture variables (as read-only) in the parent function (Example 4 and 5).
 4. Example 5 shows a function that returns a lambda.
 5. Example 6 shows invoking a lambda at the point of definition.
 6. You can use `_` to define a lambda based on an existing function or another lambda or function pointer value.
 Just make a normall call and replace the lambda inputs with `_`.
 Example 8 defines a lambda to call `process` functions with `x=10` but `y` and `z` will be inputs.
-7. If lambda is assigned to a binding, you can invoke itself from inside (Example 9).
+7. If lambda is assigned to a variable, you can invoke itself from inside (Example 9).

 # Generics

 ## Declaration

-**Semantics**: To define a function or data type which has one or more types defined like bindings.
+**Semantics**: To define a function or data type which has one or more types defined like variables.
 These types will get their values when the function is called or the data type is used to initialize a value.

 **Syntax**:

 1. `func funcName[T1, T2, T3, ...](input1: type1, input2: T1, input3: T3, ...)->T2`
 2. `type TypeName[T1, T2, T3, ...] := { field1: int, field2: T2, field3: float, ...}`